kovasap/mod_rng_free/README.md

 This idea behind this is that the expected hits to kill is the same as vanilla, but now it will always take the the same number of hits to kill no matter what.

+Ranged attacks will now always divert to another character if they are blocking the target.

 This mod also adds an "action points remaining" tooltip to all enemies.
 I should probably remove this, but it was useful for previous iterations of the mod and might still be nice to have.

+## TODOs

+ - [] Change riposte so that when activated the user gets a free dodge if hit before their next turn, which will trigger the riposte attack.
+   Maybe increase action point cost to 9.

 ## Installing the Mod